ken-okabe/wayland-desktop-container/README.md

 ![](https://raw.githubusercontent.com/wiki/kenokabe/wayland-desktop-container/images/Screenshot_20170318_021150.png)

 `KWin` is known as one of the most feature complete and most stable window managers.
-This is a direct rendering enabled window powered by `KWin`, and nested on your current desktop environment.
+This is a direct rendering enabled `wayland` window space managed by `KWin`, and nested on your current desktop environment.

 > [Starting a nested KWin](https://community.kde.org/KWin/Wayland#Starting_a_nested_KWin) @KWin/Wayland -  KDE Community Wiki
 Since 5.3 it is possible to start a nested KWin instance under either X11 or Wayland: